riffm/mint/README.rst

     @p.class(title {{ doc.main_doc_class }}).id({{ doc.id }}) {{ doc.body }}

-As you remember all content inserted in tag (as text) and in attribute escapes by **mint**.
-And that is good, but sometimes wee need to insert html and do not escape it.
-For this purpose mint uses special class ``mint.Markup``, which implements interface of ``__html__`` method (this is something like convention).
+As you remember all content inserted in tags (as text) and in attributes is escaped by **mint**.
+And this is good, but sometimes you need to insert unescaped html.
+For this purpose mint uses special class ``mint.Markup``, which implements ``__html__`` method (this is something like convention).
 To insert html inside templates you need to mark your python variables with ``mint.Markup`` inside your python code.

 In previous example if ``doc.body`` has html we need attribute ``body`` to return ``mint.Markup(html_string)``.
-And that ``html_string`` will be inserted in template with out escaping.
-That is the prefered way to insert markup inside html template.
+And that ``html_string`` will be inserted in template without escaping.
+That is the preferred way to insert markup inside html template.

 Also note that there are two contexts to insert markup - tag and attribute.
 In case of tag ``mint.Markup`` instances will be inserted without modifications.